 A. Each student is responsible for registering for and completing all of their appropriate requirements.
 The Ross Registrar’s Office will enroll students into their core courses each term based on section, but all other enrollment responsibilities (ECON 102, distribution, electives, etc.) fall on the individual student.
-A helpful tool in planning your semester-by-semester coursework is the Personal Development Plan (PDP).
+A helpful tool in planning your semester-by-semester coursework is the Personal Development Plan (PDP) which you may remember working on in BA 100.
 You can download a blank PDP template, according to your class year, by clicking here.
 If at any time you have a concern regarding your schedule or fulfillment of requirements, be sure to contact your Ross academic advisor.

 Q. What are my core requirements?

 A. You can review the core curriculum for BBA students on the curriculum page.

 Q. How do I know which degree requirements I have or haven’t completed?